After dominating his maiden Tour de France in 2019, Caleb is now the fastest sprinter in the world.

-These qualities, coupled with his aerodynamic sprinting technique have propelled the 23-year-old to WorldTour distinction.
+These qualities, coupled with his aerodynamic sprinting technique have propelled the 25-year-old to WorldTour distinction.

-This year, he won his first European race of the season, the Clasica de Almeria before finishing a narrow second in the 294km Milan-Sanremo in March.
-He also showed great form at the Tour of California in May where he enjoyed four podium finishes from seven stages.
+He won his first European race of the 2018 season, the Clasica de Almeria before finishing a narrow second in the 294km Milan-Sanremo in March.
+In his last race for Mitchelton-SCOTT, Caleb won the final stage of the 2018 Tour of Britain.

 Arguably Bowral’s most successful sportsman (no small feat, with the country New South Wales town also producing Sir Donald Bradman), Caleb has enjoyed a meteoric rise to world cycling.

 He discovered a passion for the sport at a young age with his older brother Josh.